jobitjoseph/ESPConnect/README.md

 3. After the handshake completes, the navigation drawer unlocks every tool: Device Info, Partitions, SPIFFS, Apps, Flash, Console, and Logs.
 4. Use **Disconnect** whenever you want to free the USB port for another application.

+### LittleFS WASM module
+- If you build custom LittleFS tooling, drop the vendor `index.js`, `index.d.ts`, and `littlefs.wasm` into `public/wasm/littlefs/`.
+- Those filenames are ignored by Git, so they stay local while the README inside that folder explains the expected layout.

 ## Feature Overview

 ### Device & flash awareness